 – Touching base with your referring physician partners regularly to ensure satisfaction, addressing any issues they might have, keeping them abreast of the latest about your practice and the co-managed patients.

+Here’s how we have seen it being done.
 Most practices that we have worked with, make the mistake of having physician liaisons do the following:

 – Market to referring physicians with/without giving them the proper tools to do their jobs